AngelMagoola/SOFTWARE-CONSTRUCTION-B28735/README.md

 Each handles a specific domain like user profiles, payments, security and so on.
 Microservices allow independent deployment and improvements without hindering the overrall performance.
 #### How netflix uses Mircoservices
 Netflix is one of the companies that has successfully implemented microservices architecture.
 Instead of building its platform as one large monolithic application, Netflix divides its system into many small, independent services, each responsible for a specific function.
-These services communicate with each other using APIs, allowing them to work together to deliver the full platform experience.
+These services communicate with each other using APIs, allowing them to work together to deliver the full platform experience. <br>

 Netflix uses a cloud-based microservices architecture on AWS, which lets it scale horizontally and handle millions of users.
 Its Open Connect CDN delivers videos closer to users for faster streaming.
 Requests go through Zuul, the API gateway, while Hystrix ensures failures in one service don’t crash the platform.
 Internal APIs manage authentication, recommendations, catalog, streaming, and billing, keeping the system reliable and flexible.